apache/cordova-contribute/git-line-endings-on-windows.md

 LF only in all Cordova Repositories (execption `cordova-windows`)

-usually `git config --global core.autocrlf true` is a great solution: CRLF on Windows working copy (checkout), but LF everywhere else. breaks down when using working copy to create a release with e.g. `npm pack` or similar.
+usually `git config --global core.autocrlf true` is a great solution: CRLF on Windows working copy (checkout), but LF everywhere else.
+See advice from GitHub; https://help.github.com/en/articles/dealing-with-line-endings breaks down when using working copy to create a release with e.g. `npm pack` or similar.

 Solution: `.gitattributes` with `* text eol=lf`.
 Tells git to always use LF, also on Windows.